quyennNguyen/learningExperience/README.md

 # *WHAT TO LEARN?*

-#### Having a clear study plan can be very crucial.
+#### Having a clear study plan is very crucial.
 Depending on your specialty, preference,..., the study plan might vary.
-For me, I'm planning to pursue the Web Development route as it interests me the most as a beginner.
+As for me, I'm pursuing the Web Development route as it interests me the most as a beginner.
 #### Generally, there are two main categories:

 ### _How the Computer System Works_
-#### I've been using this book, [Computer Science Illuminated.pdf]
+#### You can find some fascinating basics of Computer Science from this following book, [Computer Science Illuminated.pdf]
 * https://github.com/quyennNguyen/learningExperience/files/8527263/Computer.Science.Illuminated.pdf
-#### This book provides me with the basics/foundation of Computer Science, which I think is very fundamental for every tech-related field.
-This is not the exact version of the book I learned in school, but I found this free pdf file of its older version, which is quite outdated but still greatly informative.

 ### _The Applications of Computer:_
-#### This is where I learn how to use the computer as a tool to solve real-world problems.
-#### Generally, the Wed Development route can be divided into two main aspects:
+#### The ultimate goal of learning Computer Science is to solve real-world problems.
+Then again, depending on your preference, your study approach might vary.
+#### As for me, in order to become a Web Developer, I need to know a few basics of:
 1. FRONT END:
    * HTML
    * CSS